 Male 52, Quadruple Bypass Age 45

 This gentleman contacted us after he hard time qualifying for life insurance.

-He had no heart attack, but had some tightness in chest and some light headedness at age 45 and it was determined he had significant coronary artery disease and he had quadruple bypass.
+He had no heart attack, but he had some tightness in chest and some light headedness at age 45.
+It was determined he had significant coronary artery disease, so he had quadruple bypass.

-We had him apply to the 2 most probable best insurance companies for him and we quoted him table 4 to 6 rates as a range of the cost prior to him applying.
+We had him apply to the two most probable, best insurance companies for him and quoted him Table 4 to 6 rates as a range of the cost prior to him applying.

-The first insurance company declined him due to fact that his cardiac medical records showed he had diffuse CAD throughout his coronary arteries including vessels that were not bypassed but may require intervention in future.
+The first insurance company declined him due to the fact that his cardiac medical records showed he had diffuse CAD throughout his coronary arteries, including vessels that were not bypassed but may require intervention in the future.

-The second company approved him at a table 5 rate due to his extensive CAD and atrial fibrillation mentioned in his medical records.
-We reviewed his medical records and saw almost no evidence that he had atrial fibrillation except for possibly a few incidence of irregular heart beats right after his open heart bypass surgery.
+The second company approved him at a Table 5 rate due to his extensive CAD and atrial fibrillation mentioned in his medical records.
+We reviewed his medical records and saw almost no evidence that he had atrial fibrillation other than a few incidents of irregular heart beats right after his open heart bypass surgery.

-It is our experience that many people may have some irregular heart beats after open heart surgery.
+Based on our past experience, many people may have some irregular heart beats after open heart surgery.

-We pushed back to underwriter and emphasized how there were no mentions of a-fib in past several years in medical records and that his cholesterol, BP, blood sugar and everything else was pretty good and asked her to improve on the offer…….
+We pushed back to underwriter and emphasized how there were no mentions of a-fib in past several years in medical records, as well as the fact that his cholesterol, BP, blood sugar, and everything else was pretty good and asked her to improve on the offer.

-The underwriter changed offer to a Table 4 and case was placed!
+The underwriter changed the offer to a Table 4, and the case was placed!